metachris/website/content/projects.md

 ## Products and Projects

-Some projects and products I find notable, in more or less chronological order (most recent first):
+Some projects and products I built or am involved in.
+Most recent first:

 <!-- * **[ethereum-go-experiments](https://github.com/metachris/ethereum-go-experiments)** - Ethereum data analysis -->